Help us improve your experience.

 The Modify Virtual Chassis window appears.
 Because you have removed the VCP connection from the member switch, the Modify Virtual Chassis window displays a broken link for the member switch along with a delete icon.

-6. Click the delete icon and then click Update.
+6. Click the delete icon.

 Mist removes the member switch from the Virtual Chassis.